Circulation Policy

 • One week with two 1-week renewals (DVDs & Blu-Rays limit 10 per card, TV Series limit 5 per card)

-• Two weeks, with two 2-week renewals (limit 1 hotspot per card, 3 Library of Thing items per card); patrons borrowing hotspots or tools must sign the corresponding waiver agreement
+• Two weeks with two 2-week renewals (3 Library of Thing items per card); patrons borrowing tools must sign the corresponding waiver agreement

 • Books, Audiobooks, Playaways, Older Music CDs, Older Magazines, Dementia Care Kits